infusedmetrics/Data-Analysis-Project---Pizza-Sales-Dashboard/README.md

 ## Data Sources

-Pizza Sales Data: The primary Dataset used for this anyalsis is the
+Pizza Sales Data: The primary Dataset used for this anyalsis is the 'Pizza_Sales.csv' containing detailed information on each sale made by the business for the year.

 ## Tools